 To date, there have been more than 100 cannabinoids identified, all with different properties and chemical profiles.

-And, over recent years, the potential anti-cancer effects of cannabinoids have come into focus.
+And, over recent years, the potential anti-cancer effects of cannabinoids have

 Earlier research found that some of these chemicals, when used in combination, become even more potent killers of cancerous cells.

 A new study, published recently in the International Journal of Oncology, explored these combinations in more depth.
 They also looked at the potential use of cannabinoids in conjunction with the existing chemotherapy drugs cytarabine and vincristine.